WebClub-NITK/GDG-NITK-Recruitments-2024/RECRUITMENT_TASKS_2024.md

 _Implementing the bonus features will make the task count as `Hard`, otherwise it will be `Medium`_
 1. Allow for editing itinerary in realtime.
-2. Expense management feature which tracks expenses and calculates the debt/credit of each group member.
+2. Expense management feature which tracks expenses during the travel and calculates the debt/credit of each group member.

 ### Useful resources: